County courts, administrative courts, district courts and the Supreme Court

 Ombudsman for Children (role performed by the Chancellor of Justice)Chancellor of Justice: Kohtu 8, 15193 Tallinn, Estonia

 The role of the Ombudsman for Children is performed by the Chancellor of Justice.
-The duties of the councillors in the Department for Children’s Rights consist mainly of:
+The duties of the advisers in the Children's Rights Department consist mainly of:

 - dealing with applications concerning children’s rights in cases involving constitutional review and the Ombudsman;

-- preparing and carrying out inspection visits to children’s authorities;
+- preparing and carrying out inspection visits to childcare facilities;

 - preparing applications and opinions in constitutional review cases;